 In this post, we will discuss the “Monitoring Deep Web“ in terms of the security pros and the sector.

-The Devils Eye extracts the onion links and descriptions that users search on the deep web, and it makes without using Tor.
+The Devils Eye extracts the onion links and descriptions that users search on the deep web, and it makes it without using Tor.

 It is possible to reach various darknet platforms by giving a keyword.
 Different traces belong of threat actors can be found on these platforms.